akhil3417/glava/Readme.md

 Its is not just a tool for information retrieval.
 It's a companion, ready to assist you with a wide array of tasks, making your command-line experience more enjoyable and efficient.

 With its multimodal interaction, it can interact with you in a text or voice format.
-It can pull information from various sources, generate shell commands, and even browse the web.
+It can pull information from various sources, generate shell commands,images, and even browse the web.
 It's your go-to assistant for all your information and entertainment needs.

 ### Unleashing the Power of LLMs